courjimen/Rosey-Lens-Final/MVP.md

 # ROSY LENS 🌹 🥀

-Rosy Lens uplifts people with positive affirmations who need a boost of happiness and encouragement (with the option to link to music or a bible verse).
+Rosy Lens uplifts people who need a boost of happiness and encouragement with a positive affirmation, bible verse, or peaceful lofi song.

 ## MVP
 The app visually represents the user's potential mood through a rose that either strengthens in vibrancy or wilts.
 Based on a mood assessment, the user "waters" the rose (engaging interaction) to reveal a personalized affirmation, song snippet, or bible verse, reflecting a moment of self-care.